Entity Tracking in Language Models: Experiment 2: Finetuning

 \subsection{Models}

-We evaluated T5-base, the best performing model in \citet{li-etal-2021-implicit}, by finetuning it on each of the dataset splits described above.
-See Appendix~\ref{app:model-details} for details about the implementation.
-As an additional baseline, we compared against the T5 model with randomly initialized parameters.
+We evaluated T5-base, the best-performing model in \citet{li-etal-2021-implicit}, by finetuning it on each of the datasets described above.
+As an additional baseline, we compared against T5 with randomly initialized parameters trained directly on our datasets.